fluxrider/playlist_shuffle/README.md

 ![Sequence split in two](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/split.png "Sequence split in two")

+In other words, you now have two sequences, which play one after another.
+There is no way the same song can be heard twice in a row anymore, since you need to at least visit all the entries of the other sequence before seeing it again.

+This solution is quite easy to implement, gives good enough results, and in all honesty, if it was prevalent, I wouldn't be writing a paper about this.

-This is fairly straightforward, and does not require much more computation per entry.
-However, the variance is left to be desired.
+The variance is left to be desired of course.
 Over just one loop, the listener knows which songs are in which group and is well informed on what cannot possibly play next.

-The shuffle is now biased, so it becomes harder to verify that the implementation of this algorith is correct.
+The shuffle is now biased, so it becomes slightly harder to verify that the implementation of this algorith is correct.
 You would need to verify that each half has been shuffle correctly without bias.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length.